 Custom Field Database:

 This will help in terms of doing data analysis of the responses.
-You can navigate to oversee this by going to the navigation and selecting on "Resources" -> "Custom Fields".
+You can navigate to oversee this by going to your group dashboard and selecting "Resources" -> "Custom Fields".

 When the fields you want are created or found, you may stitch them into area you want the fields to be requested: